fakefarm/wwwoodall/source/2014-08-27-javascript-syntax-callback-functions.html.markdown

 => 2
 ~~~

-Now, when I use that as part of my callback, I will enter `two` as my argument of the `add` function without the `()` because the `add` function is designed to append them to my argument.
+Now, when used as a callback, I will enter `two` as my argument but without the `()` because the `add` function is designed to append them to my argument.

 So, I can write